bkesterbyld/maroon-potato/src/pages/index.md

         content: >
           Most low code platforms have logic or scaling limitations.
-Above utilizes an imperative programming approach that delivers the power of languages like C and Java.
-Product managers can build CRUD and logic operations without coding while frontend and full stack developers can access low code and JS features to accomplish most anything.
+Above utilizes an imperative programming approach that delivers the power of languages like C and Java coupled with a distributed data store that scales globally.
         actions:
           - label: Learn More
             url: /platform